 Whether you’re looking for a long-term gig, or simply another hustle to carry you through the next few weeks, here are five top gig economy companies that can help connect you to your next opportunity:

-If popular apps such as UberEats, Doordash, and SkipTheDishes seem to have lost their appeal, consider signing up to be a “shopper” with the grocery delivery service Instacart.
-As a shopper, you are tasked with picking up and delivering groceries whenever you choose!
+If popular apps such as Uber Eats and SkipTheDishes have lost their appeal, or if you’re not getting enough work because there’s too much competition on those platforms, consider signing up to be a “shopper” with the grocery delivery service Instacart.
+As a shopper, you are tasked with picking up and delivering groceries, and you can do this whenever you choose!
 Don’t have a car?
-No problem, Instacart shoppers can be either full-service or in-store.
-With you in charge of your hours and the inclusivity for those without a vehicle, this is an excellent opportunity for those looking for that extra side hustle.
+No problem: Instacart shoppers can be either full-service or in-store.
+Instacart gives you control over your hours and offers options for people without a vehicle, making this one of the top gig jobs for people looking for an extra side hustle.

-If you are the type of worker that prefers to be paid by the hour rather than by project, TaskRabbit might be a better fit.
-On TaskRabbit, all workers are known as “taskers” and each tasker can set themselves an hourly wage.
-When a new job post is up, taskers will get invited to complete the job.
-Which job the tasker is invited to is based on the match between the skills required and the skills of the tasker.
-Once the job is complete, the transaction happens through the app.
-All you will need to do is to apply online, complete a background check, and attend an in-person interview.
-If accepted, you will then be invited to complete tasks based on your availability and skill set.
+Do you like being paid by the hour rather than by project?
+If so, TaskRabbit is one of the best gig economy apps for you.
+On TaskRabbit, workers are known as “taskers” and each tasker can set their own hourly wage.
+When a new job post goes up, taskers will get invited to complete the job based on the match between their skills and the skills required to complete the work.
+Once the job is finished, payment happens through the app.
+Getting started with TaskRabbit is easy:

 No spam, just good stuff.

 Check your email (spam too) for a confirmation from us.